BCuracao/THI_Unity3D_OSMWorld/README.md

   If you use an actual heightmap the generated scene is not properly placed on top of it.
 Implementing it in a way that i.e. the roads follow the course of the terrain properly is a huge task to tackle.

+6. Project Hierarchy
+  Roads and rooftops are hidden in the project hierarchy and thus unclickable to make the hierarchy clearer.
+  In order to re-enable the roads in the hierarchy, remove the comments in line 297 in the RoadFactory class.
+Line 69 in the RoofFactory class.

+        /* Hide Road objects in the project hierarchy to make it more readable */ go.hideFlags = HideFlags.HideInHierarchy;